 2. It Appeals to All

 The great thing about archery is that it appeals to all ages.
 In this case, elementary, junior high, or high school level kids and who may be registered in a public or private school with a sports program may appeal best.
 The main element is to make an arrow in the bulls-eye when target shooting or participating in archery.
 No matter how many times given to attempt the feat, once it’s mastered, it’s way more rewarding.

 3. Focus and Self-Discipline

 Learning a step-by-step method while teaching your youngest child archery is best.
 Some of the skills needed to learn archery is drawing and shooting a bow.
 It can be overwhelming for the littlest guy in your group or family to accomplish, but when it is, the confidence in them will explode!

 Therefore, step-by-step methods of drawing a bow should be taken lightly.
-This is a significant step which is equally as important as shooting the bow to its target.
+This is a significant step that is equally as important as shooting the bow to its target.

 Next, is teaching the ‘shooting an arrow’ practices that can take time and patience.
 This takes practice daily and so will self-discipline in your child.
 This not only helps with patience but with determination and perseverance in character development.
 Shooting an arrow to the target is challenging regardless of how old a child is, but overall, learning the challenges and the mistakes while performing such feats will improve their athleticism.
 The benefit is abilities to learn while focusing on the field or off.